Rai 2: Birth and early years

 From its first day on air the channel aired Telegiornale del Secondo Programma (the current TG2), a brief news bulletin that aired after Telegiornale which had the aim of informing all those viewers who had missed the news on the first channel; this news programme, which included rapid investigations and quicker news, was produced in a different way than that of the Programma Nazionale.
 Enzo Biagi, already director of Telegiornale, debuted as a presenter in 1962 on Secondo Programma with RT Rotocalco Televisivo, the first Italian topical magazine programme.

 In these years, Secondo Programma aired TV series and miniseries produced for the channel (with a smaller budget than their counterparts on Programma Nazionale): these included Mastro Don Gesualdo, L'ultima boheme, Paura per Janet and the French miniseries Belphegor, or the Phantom of the Louvre, this last one also repeated on the first channel.
 In the early 70s, it aired programs related to animation, such as Mille e una sera and GULP! - I Fumetti in TV.
 Even the second channel reserved a small slot for advertising, in alternative to the first channel's Carosello with Intermezzo, which aired until the end of 1976.

+At 3:50pm on August 22, 1972, the channel made its first color broadcast - albeit experimental - employing the PAL format.
+Rosanna Vaudetti, who launched Secondo Programma in 1961, delivered the first color announcement, introducing the opening ceremony of the 1972 Summer Olympics.
+She donated the dress she wore for the announcement to the Rai Radio and Television Museum in 2025.